jordisk/textver/README.md

 TextVer
 =======

 Receive SMS from your server when any service is down.
-Start, stop reload or restart your services by sending and SMS to your server
+Start, stop reload or restart your services by sending a SMS to your server.

 Check2.py